fiquu/slseed-web-api/README.md

 - Simplified authorization handling.
 - Simplified database connection management with Mongoose.
 - Simplified HTTP response handling.
-- Mailing integration with Mailgun.
+- Mailing integration with AWS SES.
-- Simplified email template rendering.

 ## Getting started

+1. Configure your AWS profiles on `configs/aws.js` for each stage.
-1. Run `npm i`.
+1. Run `npm i` and update as needed.
+1. Set the input values to use on the CloudFormation template on `setup/stack/values.js`.
+1. Configure your CloudFormation template on the `setup/stack/template/` folder.
-1. Run `npm run setup`, select `stack`, select stage and define stack values.
+1. Run `npm run setup`, select `stack`, select stage and enter the template values.
-1. Wait for it to finish...
+1. Wait for it to finish (it may take a while)...
+1. Configure your SSM to `.env` values on `configs/ssm.env.js` (these are the SSM param names only).
-1. Run `npm run setup`, select `env` and select stage.
+1. Run `npm run setup`, select `env` and select stage to set your `.env.{stage}` file.
 1. Run `npm start`.

 That's it.
-Your API should be running wherever it says it's running.
+Your App should be running wherever it says it's running.

 ## Deploying